Natchez (film)

-Natchez is an 2025 American documentary film, directed and produced by Suzannah Herbert.
+Natchez is a 2025 American documentary film, directed and produced by Suzannah Herbert.
 It explores Natchez, Mississippi, which relies on antebellum tourism to survive, reckoning with the past, an uncertain future, and what it owes to descendants of slavery.

 It had its world premiere at Tribeca Festival on June 9, 2025, where it won Best Documentary Feature.
+It was released on January 30, 2026, by Oscilloscope.

 Premise

 Explores Natchez, Mississippi, which relies on antebellum tourism to survive, reckoning with the past, an uncertain future, and what it owes to descendants of slavery.

 Production

 The film received support from ITVS, Catapult Film Fund, Rooftop Films, JustFilms/Ford Foundation, Film Independent, and deNovo Initiative, Sam Pollard and Jacqueline Glover are among the executive producers.

 Release

 It had its world premiere at Tribeca Festival on June 9, 2025, where it won Best Documentary Feature.
 It also screened at DC/DOX Film Festival on June 13, 2025, In August 2025, Oscilloscope acquired distribution rights to the film.
+It was released on January 30, 2026.
+It was broadcast on PBS as part of Independent Lens on May 11, 2026.